fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 [Fobnail: Attestation in Your Pocket](https://youtu.be/xZoCtNV8Qs0?t=5062), the minimum OS, together with the connected Fobnail Token, should allow determining the state of the platform before the target OS is launched.
-As we can see in the presentation, `heads` would be responsible for the platform's trust control, while in this document, we want to present the results of research on the possibilities of using various operating systems.
+As we can see in the presentation, [heads](https://github.com/osresearch/heads) would be responsible for the platform's trust control, while in this document, we want to present the results of research on the possibilities of using various operating systems.

-## Different OSs propositions
+## OS requirements

 We pay attention to the drivers supported by each OS.
 We need the following
 drivers:

 - TPM drivers
 - Drivers required for communicating with Fobnail Token
-  - USB host drivers
+  - USB host drivers - at minimum EHCI and xHCI support, however UHCI and OHCI would be good to have
   - USB EEM driver - emulated Ethernet driver
   - Network stack with IPv4 support